 3. The point regarding marital home should be in your marriage separation checklist

 This is extremely essential – the question of, who moves from where?
 Will you continue to stay in the home you married into or will your partner?
-At times, you can also opt for a trial separation in the same house especially if you are guaranteed personal space.
+Try to make this decision based on practical aspects – for instance, if there are children involved, it makes sense for the more hands-on parent to continue staying in the same house, so as not to disrupt their lives – rather than sentimentality.
+At times, you can also opt for a trial separation in the same house, especially if you are guaranteed personal space.

 In which case, the arrangement will most likely be of two roommates as you negotiate the tricky spaces in your relationship.
 In that case, do consider arriving at an in-house separation agreement.
 Decide what spaces are yours, ascertain which ones are theirs, how much talking is allowed or if watching Netflix together in the living room is okay.
 The clock is ticking, so quickly have these conversations and tick this off your marriage separation checklist.